vageliskatsiotis/omdb_series/README.md

 # omdb_series

-Autorename video files, metdata tiles and subs on your local series video library using OMDB API written in Python3
+Autorename video files, metadata info and subs on your local series video library using OMDB API written in Python3

 # Directions